Manuka honey is produced in New Zealand from

 Both the manuka and kanuka plants have historically been used by Maori and early European settlers for medicinal purposes.
 These include use of the bark as a poultice, for colds, for flu, and stomach aches.
 Both plants are called "tea tree" from the practice of making a tea from the leaves.

 The physical identification between the two plants is often difficult even for experienced observers.
 In some cases there are easily identifiable characteristics e.g. the flowers and seed capsules for manuka can be up to twice the size of those of kanuka and mature kanuka is usually significantly larger than any manuka, but with the absence of these clues, a more detailed knowledge of the taxonomic differences is required to differentiate the two.
-One difference notes is that the leaves feel spikier on L. scoparium then K. ericoides, but without prior experience, this may be difficult to interpret.
+One notable difference is that the leaves feel spikier on L. scoparium then K. ericoides, but without prior experience, this may be difficult to interpret.

 Colour - Physical Characteristics